jamesrharwood/srqr/items/abstract.md

     text: Summarise the key elements of the study using the abstract format of the intended publication.
 writing_guide:
     text: |
+        We recommend writing your abstract and title last.

         Your abstract needs to paint an accurate and interesting summary of your work.

         * If you have a target journal in mind, check their author instructions for limits on abstract length and structure.